- Why switch to a whole foods plant-based diet?

 Should humans be vegan?

 Many experts say that we should not eat any animal products.
-Studies have found that the less animal products we eat the fewer diseases we get.
+Studies have found that the fewer animal products we eat the fewer diseases we get.

 The devastation of our planet due to animal agriculture is rapidly ruining life on planet earth for all the species who inhabit the planet.